 Cargan, Antrim

-Cargan is a hamlet, lying on the Cargan Water at the foot of Slievenanee in Glenravel, County Antrim.
+Cargan is a village, lying on the Cargan Water at the foot of Slievenanee in Glenravel, County Antrim.
 It is within the townland of Cargan, in the civil parish of Dunaghy.
-The hamlet owes its origins to the opening of an iron ore mine in the late 19th century and the opening of Cargan Railway Station in 1889.
-The hamlet is within the council area of Mid and East Antrim.
+The village owes its origins to the opening of an iron ore mine in the late 19th century and the opening of Cargan Railway Station in 1889.
+The village is within the council area of Mid and East Antrim.

 Historic County: Antrim